oopanuga/oopanuga.github.io/_posts/2014-12-10-Uncle-Bob-TDD-Alive.md

 > You can´t do TDD for legacy code.

-Legacy code normally doesn´t have much unit tests, it wasn´t design to be testable.
+Legacy code normally doesn´t have much unit tests, it wasn´t designed to be testable.
 It is full of large methods and classes very difficult to test.
 Bob recommended the book, _Working effectively with legacy code_.
 In that book Michael Feathers suggests that we eventually will find that we need to touch certain parts of the legacy system more often than others.
 Those can be refactored and decoupled to make it testable and put around it a bank of unit tests.

 Always try to follow the _Boy scout rule, leave the field better than you found it_.
 This eventually will make a non-tested code into a tested code.